TTWNO/tait.tech/isaif.md

 arrive at some social arrangements that would prevent genetic engineering from being applied to human beings, or prevent it from being applied in such a way as to threaten freedom and dignity.
 Still, the technology would remain waiting.
 Sooner or later the social arrangement would break down.
 Probably sooner, given the pace of change in our society.
-Then genetic engineering would begin to invade our sphere of freedom. and this invasion would be irreversible (short of a breakdown of technological civilization itself).
+Then genetic engineering would begin to invade our sphere of freedom, and this invasion would be irreversible (short of a breakdown of technological civilization itself).
 Any illusions about achieving anything permanent through social arrangements should be dispelled by what is currently happening with environmental legislation.
 A few years ago its seemed that there were secure legal barriers preventing at least SOME of the worst forms of environmental degradation.
 A change in the political wind, and